What is eSIM for Consumer and IoT?

 The eIM (eUICC IoT Manager) is a component that triggers profile downloads, and enables, disables and deletes the profiles.
 It is a modified components from the LPA in Consumer Architecture that emulates the user intent feature.

-The IPA is software on the Device or eUICC, which is similar to the Consumer LPA, except the IPA does not need to capture the user intent as this feature has been moved to the eUICC IoT Manager
+The IPA is software on the device or eUICC, which is similar to the Consumer LPA, except the IPA does not need to capture the user intent as this feature has been moved to the eUICC IoT Manager

-IoT benefits include:
+eSIM IoT benefits

-This architecture is an eIM-centric architecture where there may be no device user directly link with the device and instead a remote manager component: the (eIM) has remote control of the profiles, and can enable, disable or delete profiles as required.
-This architecture can be used to provide connectivity to a wide range of IoT Devices that are network-constrained or user interface constrained.
+This architecture is an eIM-centric architecture where there may be no device user directly link with the device and instead a remote manager component.
+The (eIM) has remote control of the profiles, and can enable, disable or delete profiles as required.